Although New Zealand is a fairly new country, our history is profound. And as New Zealanders, we’re all proud to preserve our culture.

 When investing in property, there’s a wealth of information you need to learn before making a decision.
 If you’re considering heritage buildings, the impact of its Heritage New Zealand classification demands a particularly detailed approach.

-While heritage properties can have a higher value, investigating in one can mean additional responsibilities – so it’s crucial for you to give this area thought and careful consideration.
+While heritage places often have a higher value, investing in one can mean additional responsibilities – so it’s crucial for you to give this area thought and careful consideration.